These creative lesson plans for teachers contain completed student examples and storyboard templates that you can copy and tailor to your students.

 Storyboard That has an extensive library of templates that are customizable and adaptable to save you time and help you build your teaching learning activities!
 Our huge collection of printable worksheets and posters are just what you need to enhance the engagement of children of all grade levels.
 Our templates focus on specific subjects such as literacy, math, technology, science, and social studies, and are the perfect materials to add to your curriculum.
 Templates can be customized in the Storyboard Creator to be whatever you need.
 Choose a worksheet, poster, or storyboard template to start creating!

-Our team of educators have created hundreds of lesson plans, activities, worksheets, and posters for all subjects so that you, the extremely busy teachers, don’t have to recreate the wheel!
+Our team of educators have created hundreds of lesson plans, activities, worksheets, and posters for all subjects and topics, from plot structure to addition worksheets, so that you, the extremely busy teachers, don’t have to recreate the wheel!
 We have storyboard lesson plans for high school, middle school, and elementary school.
 All of our lesson plans and activities include a completed example, a blank template, basic directions, and a rubric.
 Everything can be edited to fit the needs of your students and your objectives.
 Storyboard teaching makes any lesson plans activity fun and engaging!

 Using these premade resources is easy!
 Click on the “Copy Activity” button of the activity you want to copy to your teacher dashboard.
 You can make any edits you choose, assign to specific classes, and view the assignment as the students will view it.
 You can also “hide” the assignment so students cannot view it yet, making it easy to use the activity at a later date.
 When it is time for your students to begin, all they have to do is click the “Start Assignment” button from their student dashboard.
 Don’t wait!
 Start using our teacher resources and teaching and learning material today!